bert2/love-linq-hate-loops/README.md

 I claim that to every problem that seemingly requires loops there is a LINQ solution which is cleaner.
 As a matter of fact, I believe that loops should be avoided at all costs and only be used in very rare special cases.

-The following examples show LINQ solutions to common looping problems while pointing out the problems of loops.
+The following examples show LINQ solutions to common looping problems while pointing out the issues of loops.

 Install [LINQPad](https://www.linqpad.net/) in order to run the example files.